 Mike DiMauro: Seven years for Gaskin is unacceptable

 Apr.
-13—I'm not alone in pleading ignorance to the legal process and courthouse culture, mostly living unaware of how things really work and perhaps too immersed in the idealism of how they should.
+14—I'm not alone in pleading ignorance to the legal process and courthouse culture, mostly living unaware of how things really work and perhaps too immersed in the idealism of how they should.

 So can somebody out there educate me and the rest of us cattle on how one of the most egregious violations of the law in our region's history resulted in a disproportionately modest prison sentence of seven years?